-Condition of Approval 44/Mitigation Measure E.1/3.4-1 is proposed to be amended to allow the applicant to construct the Stony Point Road/Roblar Road intersection and signal in conformance with the applicant's preliminary design, including adjustments to improve turning movements from the private driveway on the east side of the intersection.
+Condition of Approval 44/Mitigation Measure E.1/3.4-1 is amended to allow the applicant to construct the Stony Point Road/Roblar Road intersection and signal in conformance with the applicant's preliminary design, including adjustments to improve turning movements from the private driveway on the east side of the intersection.
+This Condition of Approval is further modified to make it clear that the applicant's obligation to pay traffic mitigation fees will be credited toward the applicant's cost of installing the signal.
+And the applicant's obligation will also be reduced by DTPW \$159,800 contribution earmarked for the signal.